 NSR, LRAPA Title V Operating Permit and General ACDP actions.
 In addition to subsection (1), LRAPA will provide notice of NSR, LRAPA Title V Operating Permit and General ACDP actions as follows:

-On the LRAPA website and/or will be located or LRAPA publication designed to give general public notice; and
+On the LRAPA website and/or will be located, electronic noticing (termed e-notice), or LRAPA publication designed to give general public notice; and

 Other means, if necessary, to assure adequate notice to the affected public.